nikstur/userborn/README.md

 - `USERBORN_NO_LOGIN_PATH`: Set this to the path of the `nologin` binary on your system.
 This path is used when the user config doesn't specify a `shell`.
-If this enviroment variable is set, its value overrides `USERBORN_NO_LOGIN_DEFAULT_PATH`.
+If this environment variable is set, its value overrides `USERBORN_NO_LOGIN_DEFAULT_PATH`.

 ## Building Userborn